 Our local butterflies and moths make it through the winter one of three ways.
 They either hunker down as caterpillars among loose leaves and twigs, spin protective chrysalises or cocoons in out-of-the-way spaces, or hold on as tiny eggs on the undersides of leaves.

-Sadly, many butterflies don’t get to grow their wings because their winter hiding spaces are destroyed by well-meaning gardeners who are trying to tidy up.
+Sadly, many butterflies may never get to grow their wings because their winter hiding spaces are destroyed by well-meaning gardeners who are trying to tidy up.

 Resist the temptation to muck out your butterfly garden, at least until after the butterflies have had a chance to hatch from their eggs or finish their metamorphoses in peace.

 It almost goes without saying that pesticides have no place in a butterfly garden.
 After all, the whole idea is to provide a sanctuary for butterflies and caterpillars.
-Although organic pesticides are derived from natural sources and are often gentler on the environment than synthetic ones, most will still kill any bug they touch, including butterflies and caterpillars.
+Although organic pesticides are derived from natural sources and are often gentler on the environment, most will still kill any bug they touch.
+That includes butterflies and caterpillars.

 Instead of using pesticides, set your garden up for success.
 Start with robust, resilient, and diverse plants that are a good match for the sunlight and soil in your garden.
 Make sure to provide them with plenty of water, especially as they’re getting established, and feed them with organic fertilizer.
 Your butterfly garden should be able to hold its own against a little insect nibbling from there.

-If you really want to go full-service with your butterfly garden, there are a few extra treats that will make them feel especially at home.
+If you really want to go full-service, there are a few extra treats that will make your butterflies feel especially at home.

 Fruit feeders: Many butterflies enjoy a sip of fruit-juice from time to time along with their nectar.
 You can supplement their diet just by placing overripe fruit in a shallow dish or hanging it from a tree.